Cleaner, quieter RFTA buses will go into service around Aspen around Thanksgiving

 Four charging stations were installed at RFTA’s Aspen maintenance facility.

 About $4.2 million of the expense was covered by federal and state transportation grants.
-RFTA, Aspen, Snowmass Village, Pitkin County and Holy Cross Energy teamed to provide the other $5 million.
+RFTA, Aspen, Snowmass Village and Pitkin County teamed to provide the other $5 million.
+Holy Cross Energy worked with RFTA to install sufficient bus-charging infrastructure, establish a cheaper utility rate for strategic time-of-day charging and is helping the bus agency assess renewable energy options.

 Local elected officials funded the program to reduce noise and the bus system’s carbon footprint.

-Note: (Editor’s note: This story was updated to clarify Holy Cross Energy’s role in the project.)